Key Sections of this Blog

 --gateway-id <GATEWAY_ID> \

-This is where your chat app runs the agent: start/stream sessions, call tools (Browser/Code‑Interpreter), and perform Memory reads/writes—all under per‑second, consumption‑based runtime billing
+- This is where your chat app runs the agent:

-6.1 Invoke your Agent Runtime (stateful session)
+Invoke Agent Runtime & Memory

-# Minimal invoke against an AgentCore Runtime
+# Invoke against an AgentCore Runtime

 aws bedrock-agentcore invoke-agent-runtime \